 The early music of Hank Williams really influenced Jon before turning his attention to George Jones and Buck Owens.
 He also liked Waylon Jennings, Merle Haggard, Hank Locklin and Jim Reeves.

 Who was Jon's favourite non-Country Music artiste?

 Who are the backing singers on 'Till The Rivers All Run Dry' and 'Makin' Believe'?

 Clodagh Rodgers and her sister Lavinia

 How did Jon make it so big in Malta of all places?

-Why were 'Country Fever' asked to appear on the RCA tour in 1969?
+Why were 'Country Fever' asked to appear on the RCA Country Stars tour in 1969?

-Country Fever were the only non-RCA recording artists to be included.
-Throughout 1969 they had toured with and backed many overseas artistes and due to their expertise in this field, they were added to the tour to back two of the US artistes on the bill - Connie Smith and Nat Stuckey + they also had their own spot on the show.
+Country Fever were the only non-RCA recording artists to be included hence why their name appears in smaller print on promotional material.
+Throughout 1969, they had toured with and backed many overseas artistes and due to their expertise in this field, they were added to the tour to back two of the US artistes on the bill - Connie Smith and Nat Stuckey + they also had their own spot on the show.